tensorflow/tensorflow/tensorflow/docs_src/get_started/monitors.md

 Add the above code before the `ValidationMonitor` constructor.
-Then revise the `ValidationMonitor` constructor as follows to add a `metrics` parameter to log the accuracy, precision, and recall metrics specified in `validation_metrics` (loss is always logged, and doesn't need to be explicity specified):
+Then revise the `ValidationMonitor` constructor as follows to add a `metrics` parameter to log the accuracy, precision, and recall metrics specified in `validation_metrics` (loss is always logged, and doesn't need to be explicitly specified):

 ```python
 validation_monitor = tf.contrib.learn.monitors.ValidationMonitor(